azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Q&A Bot

-1. What Azure services would you recommend AdventureWorks use for creating a Q&A bot?
+1. What Azure services would you recommend First Up Consultants use for creating a Q&A bot?

     The first step is to create a knowledge base (KB) from question and answer pairs, often times in the form of FAQs.
 To do this, use the QnA Maker Cognitive Service tool to use this content to build and train a simple question and answer bot that responds to users in a natural, conversational way.
-AWT would need to provide FAQ URLs or documents that it can ingest to build the KB.
+First Up Consultants would need to provide FAQ URLs or documents that it can ingest to build the KB.
 Once the KB has been created and trained, they need to publish it.

     The next step is to create a Bot Service instance, such as a Functions Bot, to respond to questions from the knowledge base they created.
 Once provisioned, the Bot Service will need to have the QnA published KB information added to its Application Settings.
 This information includes the KB Id, endpoint host name, and auth key.
 Then they can embed the chat bot into their web application.